Pylons/substanced/docs/mgmtview.rst

 Tab Ordering
 ============

 If you register a management view, a tab will be added in the list of tabs.
-By default, the tab order will use a default sorting: alphabetical order by the ``tab_title`` parameter of each tab (or the view name if no ``tab_title`` is provided.)
+If no mgmt view specifies otherwise via its tab data, the tab order will use a default sorting: alphabetical order by the ``tab_title`` parameter of each tab (or the view name if no ``tab_title`` is provided.)
 The first tab in this tab listing acts as the "default" that is open when you visit a resource.
 Substance D does, though, give you some options to control tab ordering in larger systems with different software registering management views.

-Perhaps, though, a developer wants to ensure that one of her tabs appears first in the list and another appears last, no matter what other management views have been registered by Substance D or any add-on packages. ``@mgmt_view`` (or the imperative call) allow a keyword of ``tab_before`` or ``tab_after``.
-Each take a value of
+Perhaps a developer wants to ensure that one of her tabs appears first in the list and another appears last, no matter what other management views have been registered by Substance D or any add-on packages. ``@mgmt_view`` (or the imperative call) allow a keyword of ``tab_before`` or ``tab_after``.
+Each take the string tab ``name`` of the management view to place before or after.
+If you don't care (or don't know) which view name to use as a ``tab_before`` or ``tab_after`` value, use ``tab_near``, which can be any of the sentinel values :attr:`~substanced.sdi.MIDDLE`, :attr:`~substanced.sdi.LEFT`, or :attr:`~substanced.sdi.RIGHT`, each of which specifies a target "zone" in the tab order.
+Substance D will make a best effort to do something sane with `` tab_near``.
-either:

-- The string tab ``name`` of the management view to place before or after.

-- A ``LEFT``, ``MIDDLE``, or ``RIGHT`` "sentinel" imported from ``pyramid.util``

 As in many cases, an illustration is helpful: